On the Theoretical Guarantees for Parameter Estimation of Gaussian Random Field Models: A Sparse Precision Matrix Approach: Statistical analysis of the SPS estimator

 \section{Statistical analysis of the SPS estimator}

 In this section, we focus on the statistical convergence of the parameter estimates obtained by the SPS algorithm displayed in Figure~\ref{alg:1}.
-Theorem~\ref{thm:admm} shows that given $S,G\in\mathbb{S}^{n}$, the SPS estimator of the precision matrix, defined in \eqref{eq:convexProgram}, can be computed very efficiently.
+Given $S,G\in\mathbb{S}^{n}$, the SPS estimator of the precision matrix, defined in \eqref{eq:convexProgram}, can be computed efficiently using an ADMM algorithm -- see Theorem~\ref{thm:admm} in the online supplement.
 Throughout this section, we assume that non-trivial bounds $0<a^*\leq b^*<\infty$ are given.
-These bounds are useful in practice to control the condition number of the estimator. \begin{theorem} Let $\{\by^{(r)}\}_{r=1}^N\subset\reals^n$ be independent realizations of a GRF with zero-mean and stationary covariance function $c(\mb{x},\mb{x}',\boldsymbol{\theta}^*)$ observed over $n$ distinct locations $\{\bx_i\}_{i\in\cI}$ with $\cI:=\{1,...,n\}$; furthermore, let $P^*:={C^*}^{-1}$ be the corresponding true precision matrix for these observations.
-Finally, let $\hat{P}$ be the SPS estimator computed as in \eqref{eq:convexProgram} for $G$ chosen as in \eqref{eq:distMat}.
-Then for any given $M>0$ and $N\geq N_0:=\left\lceil2 (M\ln n+\ln 4)\right\rceil$, we have {
+This same assumption is also made by~\cite{Rothman2008sparse} to analyze the statistical properties of an estimator related to $\hat{P}$ in~\eqref{eq:convexProgram} -- see Assumptions A2 and A3 in~\citep{Rothman2008sparse}.
+Moreover, these bounds are useful in practice to control the condition number of the estimator~\citep{dAspremont2008}.